minqiaowang/on-premise-adg/test-with-adg/test-with-adg.md

 SQL>
 ```

-4. Check from the standby side.
+4. Check from the original standby side.
 You can see it's becomes the new primary side.

 ```
 [oracle@standby ~]$ sqlplus / as sysdba